 It should never be more than 10%.
-Withholding Tax (WHT) is the advance tax which people can reclaim at the end of the year but interestingly people who are paying these taxes are below the minimum income group.
+Withholding Tax (WHT) is the advance tax that people can reclaim at the end of the financial year but interestingly people who are paying these taxes are below the minimum income group and of course, they are not tax return filers.
 These people do not really have the ability to get the tax refunded.

-They are not supposed to pay taxes but every time they top up Rs.
-100 about Rs.
-25 or 30 out of them go straight to the government in terms of various taxes.
+They are not supposed to pay such taxes on cellular services but every time they top up Rs.
+100, about Rs.
+25 or 30 are deducted out of them that go straight to the government in the shape of various taxes.

 What market share are you likely to get in the next 5 years?

 We have a growth strategy, and it’s mostly around B2B.
-MFS easypaisa is clearly the winner today by a long margin and in next 3 years, we hope to get parity with easypaisa.
+Easypaisa is clearly the winner today by a long margin and in the next 3 years, we hope to come on par parity with them.

-I think every company likes their plan where they project themselves high but we are now back on our winning wings and we have to focus on our revenue side as well as on the digital side.
+I think every company likes its plan where it projects itself high but we are now back on our winning wings and we have to focus on our revenue side as well as on the digital side.

-The gap is of around 2 million subscribers with Telenor.
-These numbers can go up and down, but the real question would be which brand the customers love the most?
+With Telenor, the is close and we are only 2 million subscribers ahead.
+These numbers can go up and down, but the real question would be, which brand do the customers love the most?
 Which Internet connection do people want?
-This is where the battle lines.
+This is where the true battle will be fought.

-Does energy crisis have an impact on telecommunication companies?
+Does the energy crisis have an impact on telecommunication companies?

-Power and energy are the biggest cost for running the network today.
-We have mainly 3 kinds of costs; first one is electricity, which is very inconsistent with ever increasing rates, provision of backups through deep cycle batteries and once that source is depleted we turn the generators on, which obviously runs on diesel.
+Energy is the biggest cost of running the network today.
+We mainly incur three kinds of expenditure; the first one is electricity which is very inconsistent in terms of ever-increasing rates; provision of backups through deep cycle batteries and once that source is depleted we turn the generators on, which obviously runs on diesel.

-So we have 3 layers of expense for running the network along with providing security around the towers.
+In addition to the power, we have to provide security around the towers 24/7.
 From the technology standpoint, this is one of our biggest expenses.

 These sorts of challenges are not present in other countries.
-We could have avoided these costs and focused on providing better services.
-We could have rolled out more 3G sites, investing in 4G.
-Provision of a handset subsidy could have been possible too.
+Had we not faced such a burden, we could have focused on providing better services, rolled out more 3G sites, rather invested in 4G technology.
+Even, a subsidy on handsets could have been a possibility.

-Alternative energy is very costly.
+If you talk about alternative energy, it is very costly.
 It can be done in remote areas but the logistics are not easy, and the payback is not viable.
-The photovoltaic cells are not strong enough to capture sunlight and generate 16 KV that we need for our towers.
+The photovoltaic cells are not strong enough to capture sunlight and generate the 16 KV that we need for our towers.